SHRINKER STRETCHER MANUAL

 Avoid pressuring the jaws together accidentally.
 Remove handle when not in use.

 Avoid dulling the teeth.
 NEVER press without a separator between the jaws.
 ALWAYS insert a piece of metal or other material divider between the jaws when not in use.
 (When you received your Shrinker/Stretcher Set, an insert was between the teeth.)

 The Basic Panel Fabrication using the Shrinker/Stretcher Set

 For rodders and restorers, fabricating body parts in the home shop is often the only way to go.
 But with the Shrinker/Stretcher Set is isn't difficult to make new panels.
 With good planning, you can reproduce shapes to match original contours, or design shapes limited only by the imagination.

 As an example, we made a replacement headlight assembly mounting flange.
 Most older cars catch and hold moisture here, thus rusting out.
 Usually so much metal is gone that there is very little left to rescue.
 A new, fabricated part is the only way to go.

 First, we made a cardboard template, tracing around the headlight opening.
-We cut a piece of steel 2 1/2" wide by 11" long.
-We then bent the metal to make a 90º flange, 3/4" wide.
+We cut a piece of steel 2 1/2" wide by 11" long, using our Rotary Bench Shear(Item-no #28034).
+This tool really saves the blisters you'd get from using hand shears, especially if you have a lot of metal to cut.
+We then bent the metal in a Sheet Metal Brake (Item-no #28025) to make a 90º flange, 3/4" wide.